My name is Lynzee, and I want to help you gain your financial freedom by going green!

+I have been a licensed broker in the real estate industry since 2010, and have a Master’s Degree in Business Administration with an Emphasis in Renewable Technology.
 Eco Economics allows me to combine my two passions while feeling like I am making a meaningful impact on the world and on everyday people like you!

-I purchased my first home when I was 23 and flipped it by the age of 27.
+At the age of 21, I created a company that later successfully sold for a couple million dollars in 2015 (more details can be found in the section titled My First Company).
+I purchased my first home when I was 23 and flipped it by the age of 28.
 I used the 2-of-5 year rule which meant that I did not have to pay taxes (up to $250,000 in capital gains tax) on the appreciation of the property.

 I grew up in Southern California.
 When I told my father that I was going to move to Las Vegas to become an entrepreneur and start a company with friends… He reacted

 Although the first company that I created was successful, it didn’t fulfill me because it lacked one very important component.
 This time around I

 I am a lifelong student and consume a book every one-and-a-half weeks.
 I enjoy reading on the following topics: Personal finance, tax strategy, real estate, retirement investments, time management, organizational skill, personal growth, sustainability, zero waste, and renewable resources/technologies.

 A few of my favorite authors are Malcolm Gladwell, Tony Robbins, Stephen Covey, Napoleon Hill, Stephen Hawking, Sheryl Sandberg, Angela Duckworth, Peter Drucker, Eckhart Tolle, Ray Dalio, Christine Carter

 My First Company